• Skip to primary navigation

 Thermography inspection programs are contributing to substantial cost savings around the world.

-Your thermography inspection program will save you money too!
+Your thermography inspection program will save you money, too!

 Infrared Thermography is the art of transforming an infrared image into an image with temperature measurements.
 This particular type of image is called a radiometric one, which allows temperature value measurement from the image.
 Every pixel in the radiometric image converts into a temperature measurement via complex algorithms incorporated in the camera’s software.
 A properly calibrated IR camera can provide accurate non-contact temperature measurements of the objects it records.

 IR (infrared radiation) behaves just like visible light.
-Just like how we manipulate light using cameras, you focus IR using a lens and, more importantly, you detect IR by electronic sensors.
+Just like how we manipulate light using cameras, you focus IR using a lens, and, more importantly, you detect IR by electronic sensors.
 Thermal imaging systems are primarily digital cameras tuned to respond to infrared radiation rather than visible light.

 Manufacturers use IR cameras to boost preventive maintenance effectiveness and find defects in their assembly processes.